 Special Teams Player of the Week

 The Wyoming linebacker played a great game on the defensive side of the ball, but his biggest play came on special teams.
 Gibbs put the Cowboys on the board after recovering a blocked punt for a touchdown.

-Who were your players of the week?
+Who were your top performers from week one?
 Leave your thoughts in the comments below.